sjmeijer/dd_taco/README.md

-#Goals
+#Double Decker Taco

+##Goals
-There are claims within the literature that the double-decker taco and it's supreme variant are in fact remarkably similar.
-This script is designed to isolate and recognize the primary differences between the double-decker taco and its supreme variant.
+There are claims within the literature that the Taco Bell double-decker taco and it's supreme variant are in fact remarkably similar.
+This script is designed to isolate and recognize the primary differences between the double-decker taco and the double-decker taco supreme.

-#List of Files
+##List of Files
 tacoBell.nb: The mathematica source script

 dd.png: A double decker taco image